This vegan stovetop mac and cheese with chickpeas is an easy, but delicious recipe that’s both creamy and savory and you’ll want to make on repeat.

 Vegan Stovetop Mac and Cheese with Smoky Chickpeas

 - 12 ounces Elbow Pasta*

 - 1 tablespoon Vegan butter

 - ½ teaspoon Sea Salt

 - 15 oz Chickpeas , drained

 - 1 tablespoon Liquid Smoke

-In a skillet, add the olive oil over medium heat.
+- In a skillet, add the olive oil over medium heat.
 Add the drained chickpeas and stir to coat with olive oil.
 Add the agave and liquid smoke and stir until chickpeas are coated.
-Continue cooking over medium heat, about 7 - 10 minutes, until the chickpeas have turned golden.
+Continue cooking over medium heat, about 7 to 10 minutes, until the chickpeas have turned golden.

 Whatever easy vegan recipe you’re digging into, enjoy!